 The UN has warned of the greatest humanitarian crisis since it was founded over 50 years ago.
-16 million people in South Sudan, Somalia, Kenya, and Ethiopia are at risk of starvation.
+An estimated 20 million people in South Sudan, Somalia, Kenya, and Ethiopia are at risk of starvation.

-Famine has been declared in South Sudan.
-Kenya and Ethiopia are experiencing serious food shortages.
-In Somalia, there are already famine-like conditions and a declaration of famine is likely if April doesn’t bring enough rain.
-Children like five-year-old Aamiina, above, are experiencing severe malnutrition.
+While famine is no longer occurring in South Sudan — thanks to immediate humanitarian response — the situation remains critical, with half the population expected to be severely food insecure this summer.
+Northern Kenya and southeastern Ethiopia are experiencing serious food shortages.
+In Somalia, 739,000 people have been displaced by drought since November, and major disease outbreaks, like cholera, are spreading — with more than 50,000 reported cases of cholera and diarrhea.
+Children like five-year-old Yasmiin*, above, are experiencing severe malnutrition.
 She is receiving life-saving treatment at a Concern clinic outside of Mogadishu — but hundreds of thousands more children are malnourished and need immediate help.

 Concern has been working in all four of these countries for many years.
 In recent months, we’ve been swiftly scaling up our response to rush food, clean water, and emergency nutrition to millions in desperate need.

 Here’s what you need to know about the crisis:

 - 6.7 million — more than half the country’s population — are in need of urgent food assistance